cfreeley/golang-euler/README.md

 4. Test functions have the name TestX, with X being the problem number (in the style of #2).
 Each function should have a test case for the solution function, but is encouraged to also have tests for any other utility functions used when solving the problem.
+5. Under the test should be a [Benchmark Test](http://golang.org/pkg/testing/#hdr-Benchmarks) with the name BenchmarkX, which runs the equivalent PX().
+6. Please add a comment at the top of the solution file stating the problem summary so people don't have to look it up.

 Feel free to discuss these or suggest your own guidelines.

 ### Running

 The solutions are meant to be run through the command "go test".
 Go will automatically find the tester and run each test method.
+If you add the flag "-bench ." then Go will give you a report of all the benchmark times.

 To run an individual solution yourself, I reccomend going to [Go Playground](https://play.golang.org/), adding the code of the solution to there, as well as a main function where you can Println whatever you're looking to see.